 What is Money?

-When we think of money most people think of pieces of paper they exchange for goods and services or digital numbers in a bank account that can be converted to paper notes to be spent.
+Most people think of money as pieces of paper they exchange for goods and services or digital numbers in a bank account that can be converted to paper notes to be spent.
 This is not false, but as a Chinese proverb says...

 "The beginning of wisdom is to call things by their right names"